PatrickMassot/leanblueprint/README.md

   (this sounds silly but web browsers paranoia makes it impossible to simply open the generated html pages without serving them).
-The url you should use in your browser will be displayed and will probably be `http://0.0.0.0:8000/`, unless the port 8000 is already is use.
+The url you should use in your browser will be displayed and will probably be `http://0.0.0.0:8000/`, unless the port 8000 is already in use.

 Note: plasTeX does not call BibTeX.
 If you have a bibliography, you should use `leanblueprint pdf` before `leanblueprint web` to get it to work in the web